silicon-heaven/shv-doc/src/rpcmethods.md

 => <id:2, method:"login">i{1:{"login":{"password":"3d613ce0c3b59a36811e4acbad533ee771afa9f3","user":"iot","type":"SHA1"}}, "options":{"device":{"deviceId":"bfsview_test", "mountPoint":"test/bfsview"}, "idleWatchDogTimeOut":180}}}
 ```

-The broker will respond with *Null* (no response) or *Map* if it desires to
+The broker will respond with *Null* (some older broker implementation can
-provide some info about itself to the client.
-The content of the *Map* is not
+respond with some value for backward compatibility reasons).
+From now on you can
-defined is broker implementation specific.
-From now on you can send any requests
+send any requests and receive any messages you have rights on as logged user
-and receive any messages you have rights on as logged user from the broker.
+from the broker.

 ```
 <= <id:2>i{}